OpenEvalProject/evals/manuscripts/elife-99548/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00fbnyb24 Ache Lab, Neurobiology and Genetics, Theodor-Boveri-Institute, Biocenter, Julius-Maximilians-University of Würzburg, Am Hubland Würzburg Germany
+1. Ache Lab, Neurobiology and Genetics, Theodor-Boveri-Institute, Biocenter, Julius-Maximilians-University of Würzburg, Am Hubland Würzburg Germany ([ROR:00fbnyb24](https://ror.org/00fbnyb24))
-2. https://ror.org/00fbnyb24 Zandawala Lab, Neurobiology and Genetics, Theodor-Boveri-Institute, Biocenter, Julius-Maximilians-University of Würzburg, Am Hubland Würzburg Germany
+2. Zandawala Lab, Neurobiology and Genetics, Theodor-Boveri-Institute, Biocenter, Julius-Maximilians-University of Würzburg, Am Hubland Würzburg Germany ([ROR:00fbnyb24](https://ror.org/00fbnyb24))
-3. https://ror.org/01keh0577 Department of Biochemistry and Molecular Biology, University of Nevada Reno Reno United States
+3. Department of Biochemistry and Molecular Biology, University of Nevada Reno Reno United States ([ROR:01keh0577](https://ror.org/01keh0577))

 † Corresponding author

 ## Abstract

 Insulin plays a critical role in maintaining metabolic homeostasis.
 Since metabolic demands are highly dynamic, insulin release needs to be constantly adjusted.
 These adjustments are mediated by different pathways, most prominently the blood glucose level, but also by feedforward signals from motor circuits and different neuromodulatory systems.
 Here, we analyze how neuromodulatory inputs control the activity of the main source of insulin in Drosophila – a population of insulin-producing cells (IPCs) located in the brain.
 IPCs are functionally analogous to mammalian pancreatic beta cells, but their location makes them accessible for in vivo recordings in intact animals.
 We characterized functional inputs to IPCs using single-nucleus RNA sequencing analysis, anatomical receptor expression mapping, connectomics, and an optogenetics-based ‘intrinsic pharmacology’ approach.
 Our results show that the IPC population expresses a variety of receptors for neuromodulators and classical neurotransmitters.
 Interestingly, IPCs exhibit heterogeneous receptor profiles, suggesting that the IPC population can be modulated differentially.
 This is supported by electrophysiological recordings from IPCs, which we performed while activating different populations of modulatory neurons.
 Our analysis revealed that some modulatory inputs have heterogeneous effects on the IPC activity, such that they inhibit one subset of IPCs, while exciting another.
 Monitoring calcium activity across the IPC population uncovered that these heterogeneous responses occur simultaneously.
 Certain neuromodulatory populations shifted the IPC population activity towards an excited state, while others shifted it towards inhibition.
-Taken together, we provide a comprehensive, multi-level analysis of neuromodulation in the insulinergic system of Drosophila .
+Taken together, we provide a comprehensive, multi-level analysis of neuromodulation in the insulinergic system of Drosophila.

 ## Introduction